Public Transport in Cologne: Buying Tickets and Using Trams

 Where to Buy Public Transport Ticket in Cologne

-You can buy KVB tickets in different ways:
+You can buy KVB tickets, or public transport tickets, in different ways:

-1. Via App (with 3% Discount): You can use the KVB app, which is available in English.
-You'll need to provide your phone number or credit card details.
-If you register, you can also use SEPA or upload credit.
+1. Via App (with 3% Discount): You can use the KVB app, which is available in English, to purchase your tickets.
+Payment methods include PayPal, AmazonPay and credit card.
+If you register on the app, you can also use SEPA or upload credit.
 Remember, the registration should be done online, not in the app itself.
+Once purchased, all tickets (excluding weekly and monthly ones) are instantly valid after purchase – so they're for immediate use!

-2. Online TicketShop: You can use the online ticket shop without registering.
-It's also available in English, but the information might be a bit limited.
+2. Online TicketShop: You can use the online VRS ticket shop website to purchase your ticket without registering.
+It's also available in English, but information might be a bit limited.
 Your ticket will be a PDF that you'll need to print out.
 Since it's in your name, you might be asked to show your ID when using it.

 3. KVB Customer Centers and Sales Offices: KVB has customer centers and sales offices where you can get help and advice on the best ticket for you.
 You can find the locations on their website.

-4. Private Sales Offices (Kiosks): Many kiosks sell KVB tickets, but they don't have ticket machines.
-The shop owner sells the tickets manually, and they may not speak much English.
+4. Private Sales Offices (Kiosks): Many kiosks (convenience shops) sell KVB tickets too, but they don't have ticket machines.
+The shop owner sells the tickets in-person, so you'll have to go up to them and ask, but some may not speak much English.

-5. Ticket Machines on Buses, Trains, and at Stops: Ticket machines are available on trains and buses.
-You enter your destination, and it calculates your fare.
+5. Ticket Machines at Stops: You enter your destination, and it calculates your fare.
 The touchscreen is available in English and other languages.
 The only challenge is identifying your destination if you don't know the station's name.
-However, most stations have maps showing all train and bus lines.
+Thankfully most stations have maps showing all train and bus lines.

-6. Buying on Buses: If you're on a bus, you'll need to buy a ticket from the bus driver.
+6. Mobile Ticket Machines on Buses & Trams: Need a ticket at the very last minute?
+Don't worry, sometimes you can buy your ticket on the bus or tram itself.
+Trams have a ticket machine but if you're on a bus, you'll need to buy a ticket from the bus driver.
 They either know the fare or have a book to check.
-Be prepared that they may not have change for bills larger than 10 EUR.
+Be prepared that they may not have change for bills larger than 10 EUR!
 Buses usually have coin boxes for payment, so having coins is helpful.

-For travelers exploring Cologne, the KölnCard is a must-have tourist ticket that offers convenient and cost-effective access to public transportation in the city.
+For travelers exploring Cologne, the KölnCard is a must-have tourist ticket that's convenient and cost-effective.

 Frequency And Operational Hours

-One of the key advantages of Cologne's public transport system is its high transit frequency and extensive operational hours, making it a reliable choice for travelers.
+What I love about Cologne's public transport system is the high frequency and long operational hours, making it pretty reliable.

 In the city center, you can reach almost any place within a couple of minutes.